aburgosn-ds/db-public_sector_internships/README.md

 Database to manage and analyse internship offers for the public sector.

 ## Description
 This project implements a relational database system to store, process and analyse information about internship offers in the peruvian public sector.
-Includes ETL (extract, transform, and load data) that gather information from the webpage https://www.convocatoriasdetrabajo.com/, normalize data and store then in a relational database daily.
+Includes ETL (extract, transform, and load data) that gather information from the webpage https://www.convocatoriasdetrabajo.com/, process and normalize data with Gemini NLP and store in a relational database daily.
 Database and automatic execution is implemented with Amazon RDS and Amazon EC2.

 ## Technologies Used
 - Database: MySQL (Amazon RDS)